Michigan town looks forward to cleaning up mess left behind by chemical company

 Forty years ago a chemical mix-up led to one of Michigan’s worst environmental tragedies, and it’s not over yet.

-The mix-up occurred in early 1973 at the former Michigan Chemical Corporation plant (which later became the Vesicol Chemical Corporation) in St. Louis, Mich.
+The mix-up occurred in early 1973 at the former Michigan Chemical Corporation plant (which later became the Velsicol Chemical Corporation) in St. Louis, Mich.
 The company accidentally shipped flame-retardant chemicals to livestock farms around the state.

 Farmers thought they were getting a feed supplement.
 Instead, they were dosing their animals with the toxic chemical PBB.